-More than 6,000 still without power; boil water notice issued - Mississippi's Best Community Newspaper
+Thousands lose power during storm; boil water notice issued - Mississippi's Best Community Newspaper

-More than 6,000 still without power; boil water notice issued
+Thousands lose power during storm; boil water notice issued

-NATCHEZ — More than 6,000 Adams County residents are still without power after a Wednesday night storm.
+NATCHEZ — More than 6,000 Adams County residents lost power during a Wednesday night storm.

+At noon Thursday, just under 5,000 Entergy customers in Adams County and more than 3,300 in Concordia Parish were without power still.

 Ice quickly accumulated on top of trees and power lines while the temperature stayed just around freezing with anywhere 1 to 3 inches of frozen sleet already on the ground.